Dissipative stabilization of dark quantum dimers via squeezed vacuum: Introduction

-In this work we bring together the ideas of extended systems and environment engineering to describe the correlated decay of an atomic array coupled to a squeezed vacuum.
-The squeezed vacuum is an engineered environment composed of correlated photonic pairs~\cite{Caves_1985}.
+In this work we bring together ideas used to study quantum systems extended in space with those of environment engineering to describe the correlated decay of an atomic array coupled to a squeezed vacuum.
+Squeezed vacuum corresponds to an engineered environment composed of correlated photonic pairs~\cite{Caves_1985}.
 It displays a phase-sensitive amplification and deamplification of fluctuations that has been used to unveil the stochastic nature of quantum optical processes, such as spontaneous decay~\cite{Gardiner_1986,Siddiqi_2013} and resonance fluorescence~\cite{Carmichael_1987,Siddiqi_2016}.
-We show that---depending on the atomic arrangement and the spatial profile of the electromagnetic modes carrying the squeezed field---an atomic array can settle into highly entangled pure states protected from the environment.
+We show that---depending on the atomic positions and the spatial profile of the electromagnetic modes carrying the squeezed field---an atomic array can settle into highly entangled pure states protected from the environment.
 The states are built from atomic pairs that mimic the underlying environment: displaying reduced fluctuations in one polarization quadrature and amplified in another.
 We explore this phenomenon in one-dimensional arrays of different sizes and atomic positions to show how to manipulate the atom-atom correlations in the steady-state.
-Depending on the systen parameters, the stabilized state is shown to be a pure dimerized state with pair-wise entanglement, a melted dimer with all-to-all correlations, or a mixed uncorrelated state.
+Depending on the system parameters, the stabilized state is shown to be a pure dimerized state with pair-wise entanglement, a melted dimer with all-to-all correlations, or an uncorrelated mixed state.

-The manuscript is organized as follows.
+The paper is organized as follows.
 We begin in Sec.~\ref{Sec:background} by characterizing the broadband squeezed drive and deriving the atomic master equation using a cascaded-open-quantum system perspective.
-Then, in Sec.~\ref{Sec:collective_emission}, we map out changes in the steady state for different array separations and center.
+Then, in Sec.~\ref{Sec:collective_emission}, we map out changes in the steady state for different array separations and centers.
 The array is shown to decouple from the environment when atoms are placed, as pairs, at points where the two-point correlations of the field are maximized.
 Numerical results are supported by analytical expressions obtained via an unraveling of the master equation.
 The decoupled states are described in Sec.~\ref{Sec:dimerized_chain} where we introduce atom-atom interactions.
 The slow-fast dynamics obtained from the interplay between coherent interactions and collective dissipation are discussed in Sec.~\ref{Sec:time_scales}.
 Section~\ref{Sec:outlook} is left for conclusion.